 Website and UX design is not the only area we can look at; there is always more we can do at an organisational level with ISO standards.
 Sustainable design by itself is not a silver bullet to a carbon free world.
 Organisations should revisit their own moral compass and ask themselves “Why is it important to be sustainable and environmentally friendly?”
 This is a complex question of course, with multiple answers.

 We need to make sure business models follow the same principles we use in our UX and service design, so that sustainability is valued and put at the forefront of measuring success.
 Businesses need to set goals and target, particularly for reducing carbon emission but also values and organisational behaviours.
 Organisations should set environmental principles and targets around their reducing their environmental impact: looking at energy sources, staff transport and working from home (WFH) practices, use of printed material, supplier principles, waste disposal policies and more.
-That's why Cyber-Duck successfully worked towards ISO 14001:2015 Environmental Management System accreditation to make sure sustainable change is happening throughout the whole organisation's operations.
+That's why we successfully worked towards ISO 14001:2015 Environmental Management System accreditation to make sure sustainable change is happening throughout the whole organisation's operations.

 As individuals, we need to start where we are at today.
 Implementing awareness and changes in our organisations to encourage responsible design thinking is a great start.
 Not only does this make for well-rounded designers, but also well-rounded businesses.
 One way to begin is with our free UX audit, so you can identify and implement quick wins.